Le Jour et la Nuit (opera): Revivals

-Le jour et la nuit was staged in New York with the title Manola, on 6 February 1882, and in London, under the same title, five days later.
+Le Jour et la Nuit was staged in New York with the title Manola, on 6 February 1882, and in London, under the same title, five days later.
 Both productions used an English adaptation by Henry Farnie.
-Productions followed in Belgium, Austria, Switzerland and the Netherlands during 1882, Australia and Italy in 1883, Spain in 1884 and Canada in 1885.
+Productions followed in Belgium, Austria, Switzerland and the Netherlands during 1882, (Note: "Waifs", (Note: 'Waifs' is an archaic term for 'miscellanea'.)
+The Musical World, 18 February 1882, p.
+110; Gänzl & Lamb 1988; Cole 1999 and "Waifs", The Musical World, 22 April 1882, p.
+246) Australia and Italy in 1883, Spain in 1884 and Canada in 1885.

 The opera has only occasionally been revived in Paris (1897, 1920 and 1923) but continued for many years to be popular in the French provinces and Belgium.
 A French radio recording (with dialogue) with Liliane Berton as Manola, Lina Dachary as Béatrix, Henri Bedex as Prince Calabazas, Gaston Rey as Don Braseiro and Michel Hamel as Miguel and the radio-lyrique orchestra conducted by Roger Ellis was issued in 1990.

 Critical reception

-Reviewing the premiere, the Paris correspondent of The Era, commented that Lecocq had "produced nothing prettier or more attractive since the Fille de Madame Angot made his name."
-The reviewer singled out as the "gems of the piece", three successive numbers for Manola in Act II: a village song, a military number and finally a duet with the concealed Béatrix, "The Nightingale and the Linnet".
+Reviewing the premiere, the Paris correspondent of The Era, commented that Lecocq had "produced nothing prettier or more attractive since the Fille de Madame Angot made his name".
+The reviewer singled out as the "gems of the piece", three successive numbers for Manola in act 2: a village song, a military number and finally a duet with the concealed Béatrix, "The Nightingale and the Linnet".
 Other reviewers concurred that the composer was in his best form: "Seldom, if ever, has anything more graceful and sparkling emanated from his pen"; "melodic invention and masterly orchestration … not an opéra-bouffe but a legitimate comic opera of the school in which Auber was pre-eminent".
 When the work was revived in Paris in 1897, Le guide musical remarked that Lecocq's score showed up "the lack of invention and the sloppiness of our current operetta composers".

 Reviewing the English adaptation, The Athenaeum observed, "The original libretto of MM.
-Leterrier and Vanloo is more than ordinarily indelicate, and Mr. Farnie has had to exercise his inventive faculty as well as considerable tact in his adaptation.
+Leterrier and Vanloo is more than ordinarily indelicate, and Mr. Farnie has had to exercise his inventive faculty as well as considerable tact in his adaptation."
 The New York Times concurred: "While not exactly adapted for performance at a Sunday-school or young ladies' boarding school, it is not of such breadth as to be objectionable in English."

-In modern times, Andrew Lamb, in a 2000 study of musical theatre has written that La jour et la nuit has a delightfully tuneful score, with a hit number "the rhythmically invigorating 'Les Portugais sont toujours gai'".
+In modern times, Andrew Lamb, in a 2000 study of musical theatre has written that Le Jour et la Nuit has a delightfully tuneful score, with a hit number "the rhythmically invigorating 'Les Portugais sont toujours gai'".